wx-chevalier/Awesome-Methodologies/README-en.md

 * {Something}-CheatSheet.md: Overview of syntax, features, practical tips, and tech stack for {Something}

-* {Something}-Snippets-CheatSheet.en: Curated collection of useful {Something} snippets that you can understand at once and apply for work.
+* {Something}-Snippets-CheatSheet.en: Curated collection of useful/WTF {Something} snippets that you can understand at once and apply for work.

 * {Something}-OpenSource-CheatSheet.en: Recommended OpenSource Library and Tools, so as to build awesome {Something} project.